viperleed/viperleed/doc/content/measurement/measurement_characteristics.rst

     The step profile can take a more complex form than a simple abrupt jump.

-In total, the time until the next measurement is the duration of the step profile plus the settle time.
+In total, as seen in :numref:`fig_profile`, the time until the next measurement is the duration of the step profile plus the settle time.
 For cameras, the settle time is always the HV settle time.
 For controllers, the applicable settle time depends on the measurement type.

 Device handling
 ===============